Ekskie/FoodBankManager2/README.md

 ## Live Deployment

-You can access the live application at: [Your Deployment URL Here]([https://foodbankmanager2.onrender.com/])
+You can access the live application at: https://foodbankmanager2.onrender.com/

 ## License